Proper English language usage

 would apply a good slap to the back of the on-air personality's head.

-Repaired - "Don't you dare step over my threshold!"
+"Don't you dare step onto my property!

 Here, the 'step' is a verb which already implies using either or both feet.